-This Code shall come into force on the date that the Board publishes the Code, except for the following provisions that shall come into effect on the date that subsection 26(1) of the Electricity Act comes into force: Chapters 3 through 8; and sections 10.6.1 and 10.6.2.
+This Code and any amendments to this Code shall come into force on the date that the Board publishes the Code or an amendment to the Code by placing it on the Board's website, except where it is expressly stated otherwise and except for the following provisions that shall come into effect on the date that subsection 26(1) of the Electricity Act comes into force: Chapters 3 through 8; and sections 10.6.1 and 10.6.2.
 Further, no STR related to a change in competitive electricity service provider shall take effect until subsection 26(1) of the Electricity Act has come into force.